How To Make Worm Tea | Grow Big Plants Now

 - Aquarium pump with aeration stone, fish tank bubbler

-- Watering Can, spray bottle or other container to distribute the worm compost tea
+- Watering Can, spray bottle or other container to distribute the worm compost tea brew

 - Fill up the porous tea bag with worm castings or vermicompost